 - The arrest was unlawful.
 The police officer did not probable cause to arrest you or did not give a reason why he was trying to stop you.

 - False allegations.
 If the police officer mistook you for someone else or tried to charge you with evading arrest simply out of spite or revenge, this could be a valid defense.
+Truck accident lawyers know how to deal with such cases.

 - Self-defense.
 If a police officer suddenly holds you down and starts beating on you for no reason, human nature tells you to break free and run.
 If you were running to avoid further injury, then this may be a solid defense.

 - You didn’t know the person was a police officer.
 If someone driving an unmarked car or wearing street clothes is trying to get you to stop, you may not think that person is a police officer.
 You know what a police car and a police uniform looks like, so when someone that looks like an ordinary person is running after you, you may think it’s a criminal.
 Therefore, if the police officer did not properly identify himself or herself, then you have a valid claim because one of the elements of evading arrest is that you knew you were fleeing from a police officer.
+This does not work in cases of vehicle recalls liability claims, though.

 - Necessity.
 If your reason for evading was critical to protect your life or save the life of another it may be a legal defense to evading